Saving and improving the lives of seriously ill pregnant women, babies, and children in low-resource settings since 1995

 Discussions have now started with our former partners in Afghanistan concerning two actions which we hope will benefit the future hospital care for pregnant women, newborn babies and children, especially in the hard-to-reach areas of this country.

 1. The printing and distribution of 1000 copies of the new handbooks, described on the left, to doctors caring for seriously ill pregnant women, newborn babies and children throughout the country.

 2. Development of an advanced maternity care training programme for the education of obstetric clinicians able to manage major medical and surgical emergencies in rural hospitals in Afghanistan.
 This pilot programme will empower women and ensure that all pregnant adolescent girls and women have access without delay to advanced medical and surgical care.

 Training will focus on recently qualified female doctors, female medical students and senior female midwives and involve two components; apprenticeship-based training by existing senior obstetricians in Afghanistan and weekly tutorial based training, along with examinations, undertaken using Zoom and other internet based platforms by volunteer experts in Obstetrics in the UK.
 This training plan has been successful in Liberia, as summarised in the Liberian poster and abstract above.

 25th September 2019.
 Video reporting on a major success by the maternal emergency care team in the management of a near-maternal-death at The Martha Tubman Memorial Government Hospital in Grand Gedeh County in Liberia.
 Watch the video.

 Latest progress on task-sharing in Liberia

-Latest updates on the implementation of the Liberian partnership on Task-Sharing which began in 2014 between MCAI and The Ministry of Health, WHO, UNICEF, Irish Aid, UNFPA, ALSG and Edinburgh University.
+Latest updates on the implementation of the Liberian partnership on Task-Sharing which began in 2014 between MCAI and The Ministry of Health, WHO, UNICEF, Irish Aid, UNFPA, DAK, ALSG and Edinburgh University.